harel-coffee/compilation-analysis-auto/README.md

 Analysis of 125K+ configurations

  * TUXML-basic.ipynb: learning and some exploration of bugs (out of config_10K.csv, see below)
+   * if you want to process config_50K.csv, just change `TUXML_CSV_FILENAME= './config_bdd10K.csv'`
    * there is also a part about kernel sizes, but it's out of the scope right now
  * bdd-tuxml-facility: database (e.g., logs) facilities

 excerpt: config_bdd10K.csv